What Do Brussel Sprouts Smell Like?

 What Do Raw Brussel Sprouts Smell Like?

-In general, raw Brussels sprouts have a crisp, clean aroma that’s similar to other members of the cabbage family.
+Raw Brussels sprouts have a crisp, clean aroma like other cabbage family members.
 Some people describe it as slightly nutty or grassy, while others pick up on a subtle sweetness.
-Definitely, everyone’s sense of smell is different.
-So you might observe different nuances in the aroma depending on your own preferences and sensitivities.
+Everyone’s sense of smell is different.
+So, you might observe different nuances in the aroma depending on your preferences and sensitivities.

-It’s important to keep in mind, though, that other aspects of raw Brussels sprouts, like their freshness and storage method, can also impact their fragrance.
-You’ll probably detect a lively, bright scent that is full of promise if your Brussels sprouts are fresh and have been stored in a cool, dry environment.
+It’s important to remember that other aspects of raw Brussels sprouts, like their freshness and storage method, can also impact their fragrance.
+You’ll probably detect a lively, bright scent full of promise if your Brussels sprouts are fresh and stored in a cool, dry environment.
 But if they’re starting to go bad or have been sitting in the fridge for too long, you might detect a slightly sour or musty odor.
-In that case, it’s best to toss them out and start fresh with a new batch.
+In that case, tossing them out and starting fresh with a new batch is best.

 What Does It Mean When Brussel Sprouts Smell?